Carl Friedrich von Weizsäcker: Post-war career

 Weizsäcker was allowed to return to the part of Germany administered by the Western Allies in 1946, and became director of a department for theoretical physics in the Max Planck Institute for Physics in Göttingen.
 In 1952, he became the first director of the IFT (Institute of Theoretical Physics) in São Paulo which would later become part of UNESP.
 From 1957 to 1969, Weizsäcker was professor of philosophy at the University of Hamburg.
 In 1957 he won the Max Planck medal.
 In 1970 he formulated a "Weltinnenpolitik" (world internal policy).
-From 1970 to 1980, he was head of the Max Planck Institute for the Research of Living Conditions in the Modern World in Starnberg.
+From 1970 to 1980, he was head of the Max Planck Institute for the Research of Living Conditions in the Modern World in Starnberg (jointly with Jürgen Habermas).
 He researched and published on the danger of nuclear war, what he saw as the conflict between the First World and the Third World, and the consequences of environmental degradation.

 He was one of the eight signatories of the Memorandum of Tübingen which called for the recognition of the Oder–Neiße line as the official border between Germany and Poland and spoke against a possible nuclear armament of West Germany.

 In the 1970s he founded, together with the Indian philosopher Pandit Gopi Krishna, a research foundation "for western sciences and eastern wisdom".
 After his retirement in 1980 he became a Christian pacifist, and intensified his work on the conceptual definition of quantum physics, particularly on the Copenhagen interpretation.

 His experiences in the Nazi era, and with his own behavior in that time, gave Weizsäcker an interest in questions of ethics and responsibility.
 In 1957, he was one of the Göttinger 18, a group of prominent German physicists who protested against the idea that the Bundeswehr (West German armed forces) should be equipped with tactical nuclear weapons.
 He further suggested that West Germany should declare its definitive abdication of all kinds of nuclear weapons.

 In 2007, Weizsäcker died at the age of 94 in Söcking near Starnberg.
 Opinions are split on the question of whether he accepted his share of responsibility for the German scientific community's efforts to build a nuclear weapon for Nazi Germany.
 Schäfer documented Weizsäcker’s lifelong connection with the philosopher Martin Heidegger and has argued that he shared the philosopher’s hope for an “utopian” National Socialism.